|Stacey Koltas MPH, REHS

 The Animal Venue Program is conducted under the authority of the Cuyahoga County Board of Health Animal Venue Regulation.
 All animal venues that operate within the CCBH jurisdiction are required to obtain an annual Animal Venue Permit to Operate.

 An animal venue includes any operation that sells, distributes or exhibits animals to the public.
-The Animal Venue Permit is valid from May 1st to April 30th of each year.
-The Board of Health conducts a minimum of one inspection per year to ensure compliance with the Animal Venue Regulation.
+The Animal Venue Permit is valid from May 1 to April 30 of each year.
+CCBH conducts a minimum of one inspection per year to ensure compliance with the Animal Venue Regulation.

-An Application for an Animal Venue Permit must be submitted in April of each year.
-An application for a temporary animal venue permit must be submitted at least one week prior to the event.
+The Application for an Animal Venue Permit must be submitted in April of each year.
+An application for a temporary animal venue permit must be submitted at least one week prior to participating in an event.

 Diseases Associated with Animal Venues